Digitweaks/silvershop-product-images/README.md

 # silvershop-product-images
-A SilverShop module to add multiple product images that you can sort in the admin panel
+A simple SilverShop module to add multiple product images that you can sort in the admin panel.

 ## Installation